 Frederick, however, was lured to Long Island.
-In 1850, when he was 22, he was employed as a potter in Huntington, and he lived as a boarder with Isaac and Julia Ketcham and their 19-year-old daughter, Lucy.
+In 1850, when he was 22, he was employed as a potter in Huntington, and he lived as a boarder with Pottery owners Isaac and Julia Ketcham, and their 19-year-old daughter, Lucy.
 Whether by fate or by design, Frederick Caire married Lucy Ketcham on July 24, 1853.
 Poughkeepsie and Huntington were, so to speak, joined in matrimony.

 George Brown, the senior of the Brown Brothers, had owned the Pottery in Somerset, Massachusetts, and it was from there he brought to Huntington his wife Eunice, their two-year-old daughter Carrie, and 12-year-old son, George W.

-Julia and George Brown
+Julia Caire and George Brown

 On New Year’s Eve, 1875 George and Julia married, and a new generation of the Brown family began to fill the empty bedrooms in the house on the harbor just north of the pottery.

-William Caire Brown, George and Julia’s youngest child and only son, died when he was 16 months old.
-Julia passed away ten months later.
-Carrie and Emilie, only eight and six, were left in the care of their father, George W., and their grandparents, George and Eunice.
+Julia, a young mother at 34, passed away ten months later.
+Carrie and Emilie, only eight and six, were left in the care of their father, George W. Brown, and their grandparents, George and Eunice Brown.

 In 1900, George and Julia’s daughter, Emilie, married Louis Johnson, the son of Edward Johnson, a Pottery employee.

-Emilie’s son, Charles Henry Johnson, and his wife Mary raised their three children, Charles Jr., Robert, and Harold, in Huntington.
-By the time of his death in 1997, he had 32 great-grandchildren.
-Most are scattered across the country, but a few still live in Huntington.
-In an interview, Charles H Johnson Jr. (b.
-1931) said his family knew they were related to the Brown family and the Pottery but except for shrugging off the loss of an inheritance, no one seemed to give it much thought.
+In a 2015 interview, Charles Johnson Jr. said his family knew they were related to the Brown family and the Pottery, but except for shrugging off the loss of an inheritance, no one seemed to give it much thought.
 He also expressed a fondness for his uncle, Louis Farrell Johnson, the son of Louis Johnson and his second wife, Sarah.